 Most mental health conditions are common, treatable illnesses that can affect anyone.
 There are many different types that can range from mild to severe, and the signs and symptoms vary depending on the type of condition.
 Visit our Common Mental Health Diagnoses page to learn more about the signs and symptoms of mental health conditions.
 If you are concerned about your mental health or a loved one’s mental health, seeking help is the first step to recovery.

-If you need assistance in addressing a barrier that is preventing you from seeking care, Connect with a Peer Advocate to talk through possible options.
+If you need assistance in addressing a barrier that is preventing you from seeking care, contact us to talk through possible options.